Aristona/Phaser.Adventure-Capitalist/README.md

 **What**

-A basic clone of a game called Adventure Quest written in HTML5/Phaser.
+A basic clone of a game called Adventure Capitalist written in HTML5/Phaser.

 **Why**